K-porwal/student-registration-system/README.md

 ## Scripts to Run

-This is the frontend repo for thr application Student Registration System .
+This is the frontend repo for the application Student Registration System .
 In the project directory, you can run:

 ### `npm i`
 Use this for installing dependencies\